Acrylic Face Mounted Prints

-Acrylic face mounting (often referred to as acrylic float frames) enhances the contrast, adds sharpness and colour saturation to photographic prints for a gloss look unobtainable by any other framing method.
-Acrylic face mounts are a truly stunning, unique product and will be the focal point for any room.
+Acrylic face mounting (acrylic float frames or 'glass' prints) enhances the contrast, adds sharpness and colour saturation to photographic prints for a gloss look unobtainable by any other framing method.
+Acrylic prints are a truly stunning, unique product and will be the focal point for any room.
 For this reason they are suitable for contemporary homes, office spaces, hotel lobbies, and restaurants.

 The process of bonding photographs to acrylic 'glass' (Plexiglass) protects the print from impurities in the air, scratching and premature fading.
 This framing technique is widely used in museums and galleries throughout the world and remains one of the most impressive ways to showcase an image.

 When light hits the layer of acrylic, the reflection on the prints surface is completely different from when a print is framed with general-purpose glass.
 With this unique production method the 'depth' and colour saturation of the print is optimised due to the clarity of acrylic glass.
 As a result the colours seem more brilliant, intense and direct, bringing a whole new dimension to the print.

 At Gusha Pro face mounting of your print creates a permanent, smooth fusion of print and 6mm acrylic glass.
 The technique creates an airtight bond of the prints front side to the back of acrylic.
 For a clean finish, the final assembly involves attaching a discrete polyester sheet with an industrial bonding agent.
 The aluminium hanging system is then attached and acts as a spacer to provide that "floating" illusion of your print when mounted to the wall.